josephleblanc/syn_parser/docs/goals.md

 The goal of this project is to parse rust source files into data structures that can be used to form a heterogeneous graph database.
-This database is intended to be used by a Retrieval Augmented Generation pipeline (RAG) for coding-related tasks (code generation, code explain, code refactoring).
+This database is intended to be used by a Retrieval Augmented Generation (RAG) pipeline for coding-related tasks such as code generation, code explain, code refactoring, and documentation generation.

-This project achieves this goal by parsing rust source files into structs that can be used as-is or saved using `serde` to a `ron` file.
+This project aims to achieve the goal of creating a RAG database for code by parsing rust source files into structs that can be used as-is or saved using `serde` to a `ron` file.

 For construction of a heterogeneous graph, we identify `Item`s with `syn` that